owodolab/py-graspi/README.md

 * **py_graspi_installation**: How to install Py-Graspi and run basic commands.
 * **py_graspi_notebook**: How to utilize our prebuilt notebook to run basic commands of Py-Graspi.
 * **py_graspi_command_line**: How to print out Py-Graspi's calculations of connected components, descriptors, visualizations of the graph, etc, of provided input files via command line.

-# ABOUT
-Py-GraSPI (Graph-based Structure Property Identifier) is a Python package designed to compute a comprehensive set of descriptors for segmented microstructures using a graph-based approach.
-It leverages the igraph library to represent microstructures as graphs, enabling efficient computation of a wide range of descriptors with low computational overhead.
-Py-GraSPI is the Python implementation of the original GraSPI package, which was developed in C/C++.
-In addition to descriptor computation, Py-GraSPI offers tools for data conversion across various formats and for post-processing the raw outputs of the graph analysis.

 # Authors
 - **Olga Wodo** – University at Buffalo